 “I don’t want to get big and bulky”

-“I only want to tone up and improve my shape”
+“I enjoy lifting weights but I only want to tone up and improve my shape”

 “I want to keep lean”